Tony D. McKinnon Sr.

-(This article first appeared in the Mar/Apr 2007 issue of The American Postal Worker magazine.)
+(This article appeared in the Mar/Apr 2007 issue of The American Postal Worker magazine.)

 Now that national contract negotiations have been successfully concluded with the ratification of a new National Agreement, locals across the country are preparing for local contract negotiations.

 Under Article 30 of the National Agreement, negotiations for a local agreement must occur within a 30-consecutive -day period that will take place during a 60-day period beginning April 2, 2007.
 While the contract provides for only one 30-consecutive day negotiation period for each local agreement, a local that is negotiating more than one agreement may begin negotiations on each local agreement at different times within the 60-day timeframe.
 The local can negotiate under different 30-day intervals.

 In some cases, the parties may be satisfied with their previous local agreement and elect not to negotiate, but simply to carry over the existing agreement.
 Moreover, if neither party provides written notification before April 16, 2007, of its intent to invoke the local implementation process, presently effective local agreements shall remain in effect.

 Inconsistent or In-Conflict Language

 Under the provisions of Article 30, language in local agreements may not be “inconsistent or in conflict” with the National Agreement, and remains in effect during the term of the National Agreement unless it is changed by the results of local negotiations or by the outcome of an arbitration award or settlement.